The Words We Use

 It is often impossible to untangle whether discrimination or poor treatment is due to racism or sexism or another prejudice.
 Remembering that we all have overlapping identities encourages us to see every person as an individual with many different experiences.

-In discussions around ethnic background, we use the phrases global majority or people of colour.
+In discussions around ethnic background, we use the phrase global majority.
 BAME(R) is a term that has been widely rejected and stands for Black (or black), Asian, minority ethnic (and refugee) people.
+Others may self identify as a person of colour.

 We use the term LGTBQIA+.
 This stands for lesbian, gay, transgender, bisexual, queer or questioning, intersex, asexual or agender or allies, plus other gender or sexual orientation identities.
 Others use the phrase queer community.